techidaily/site-youtube-tips/source/_posts/ed-2024-approved-step-up-your-game-free-software-for-professional-thumbnails.md

 Here are several creative ways of making thumbnails in Filmora.
 You can easily create a thumbnail in 30 seconds with Filmora's new feature, AI portrait.

-You can add your image or background image to Filmora and then add some filters, texts, overlay, or [elements](https://tools.techidaily.com/wondershare/filmora/download/)to the photo, and then **take a snapshot**, since Filmora features the snapshot tool which allows you to pick up the most attractive images from the video and use it as a video thumbnail.
+You can add your image or background image to Filmora and then add some filters, texts, overlay, or [elements](https://tools.techidaily.com/wondershare/filmora/download/) to the photo, and then **take a snapshot**, since Filmora features the snapshot tool which allows you to pick up the most attractive images from the video and use it as a video thumbnail.

 ![Create YouTube Video Thumbnail with Photo](https://images.wondershare.com/filmora/article-images/create-thumbnail-from-photo.jpg)